loopj/i2c-hal/README.md

 // Get access to the barometer
 Barometer *barometer = Sensors::getBarometer();

-// Get the current ambient air pressure, in hPA/mbar float pressure = barometer->getPressure();
+// Get the current ambient air pressure in hPA (mbar) float pressure = barometer->getPressure();

-// Get the current altitude based on a standard baseline, in m float altitude = barometer->getAltitude();
+// Get the current altitude in m, based on the standard baseline pressure float altitude = barometer->getAltitude();

-// Get the current altitude based on a provided baseline, in m float altitude = barometer->getAltitude(baselinePressure);
+// Get the current altitude in m, based on a provided baseline pressure float altitude = barometer->getAltitude(baselinePressure);

+// Get the pressure at sea-level in hPa, given the current altitude float sealevelPressure = barometer->getSealevelPressure(altitude);
 ```

 ### Gyroscope